st0nebridge/combo-desktop/rules/app_instances.md

    - Use current process if no providers are running yet
    - Still enforce session uniqueness across instances

-## Profile Management
-1. Multiple providers with same profile MUST run in same process
-2. Multiple providers with different profiles MUST:
-   - Run in separate processes by default
-   - Run in existing profile process if that profile is already running
-   - Run in current process if specified via `--one-instance`
-   - Run in new process if specified via `--new-instance`
-3. ALL profile combinations MUST respect session uniqueness rules

 ## CLI Behavior
 1. CLI commands MUST:
    - Act as remote control when target instance exists